tobocop/howhardwoulditbe/doc/dev_workflow.md

     * `git merge --squash feature_name`
     Use this method if you'd like all your commits to be condensed to one

-    * `git rebase -i feature_name`
+    * `git merge`
-    Use this if you'd like more then 1 commit message represented in the masters log
+    Use this if you'd like all the commit messages from the branch

 3. Push to github.